YJesus/Unhide-NG/README.txt

 A lot of rootkits uses a MAGIC GID (a random GID generated) to hide processes and files.
 This tool find rootkits bruteforcing all GIDs possible in the system.

+unhide-gids should be your last option. it can take many hours/days. but this is the only one that does not need a hidden process running to detect a rootkit.

 Processes: Full GIDs process occupation (processes GID bruteforcing)